-On this page I’ll introduce the best of Coolangatta including places to stay, where to eat, things to do, and where to go shopping.
+Let me introduce the best of Coolangatta, including places to stay, where to eat, and things to do.

 The coastal area is renowned for its surf beaches and relaxed atmosphere with a unique small town local feel.
 The suburb of Coolangatta is home to around 6000, while the large Tweed Shire, which includes two towns and 17 villages spaced out over 1300 square km, is home to more than 80,000.